-What Does it Mean to be a Christian Creative?
+What Does it Mean to be a Catholic Creative?

-Now Reading: What Does it Mean to be a Christian Creative?
+Now Reading: What Does it Mean to be a Catholic Creative?

 “None can sense more deeply than you artists, ingenious creators of beauty that you are, something of the pathos with which God at the dawn of creation looked upon the work of his hands.”